-- 1. There would be no significant difference between the Pretest total mean scores of boys and girls in Control group students - 2.
-There would be no significant difference between the Pretest total mean scores of boys and girls in Experimental group students. - 3.
-There would be no significant difference between the Posttest total mean scores of boys and girls in Control group students. - 4.
-There would be no significant difference between the Posttest total mean scores of boys and girls in Experimental group students.
+- 1. There would be no significant difference between the Pretest mean scores of Control group students in Physics and Chemistry. - 2.
+There would be no significant difference between the Pretest mean scores of Experimental group students in Physics and Chemistry. - 3.
+There would be no significant difference between the Posttest mean scores of Control group students in Physics and Chemistry. - 4.
+There would be no significant difference between the Posttest mean scores of Experimental group students in Physics and Chemistry.